indaco/TWXML_UI/README.md

 ### Notes

-This is a personal experimental project started more than 2 years ago and never completed.
+This is a personal experimental project started long time ago and never completed for several reasons.

 Not sure if it works today because I am not aware anymore on ThingWorx Machine Learning.